abel-bezabih/auto-annotated-portfolio/content/pages/index.md

   opacity: 75
 sections:
   - type: HeroSection
-    title: 'I’m a Cloud Engineer, Python programmer and Backend developer.'
+    title: >-
+      I’m a backend heavy software developer, Cloud Engineer and data enthusiast.
     subtitle: >-
-      Hi, I’m Abel Bezabih, a results-driven Cloud Engineer with expertise in cloud infrastructure design, automation, and integration.
-With a background in Python development, backend solutions, and extensive experience with AWS and Azure, I help businesses optimize their cloud environment for performance, scalability, and security.
-Explore my work, projects, and insights on cloud computing.
+      Hi, I’m Abel Bezabih, a results-driven Software Engineer with expertise in web application development, cloud infrastructure design, automation and integration.
+With a background in backend solutions, and extensive experience with cloud platforms, I help businesses optimize their cloud environment for performance, scalability, and security and software needs.
+      Explore my work, projects, and insights on different solutions.
     actions:
       - type: Button
         label: Hire me